martinzf/get_rotated/README.md

 # Get rotated

+### About
 Python 3.11 code to study the inertial (force and torque free) motion of spinning tops.

 ### How to use
 1. Clone the repository and open its folder from the CLI.